-While you wait for the bad weather to clear away, why not get crafty with your sport equipment?
+While you wait for the bad weather to clear away, why not get crafty with your sports equipment?
 Grab the old family football or pick up some cheap ones from your local pound store.
 Your local charity shop might also have some as well.
 It doesn’t matter what they are made of but as long as you can draw on them with a pen.
 Permeant markers are probably the best in this situation.
 Let your family loose with pens and let them create works of art on the footballs!
 Therefore, you have a fun and exquisitely decorated activity for when the sun is shining!

 Painting is the ultimate indoor rainy-day activity.
 It can be a lot of fun, but it also has a lot of benefits for your children.
 Painting helps them acquire hand-eye coordination.
 This is developed while they learn to paint the parts that they see; making sure their hand movement is at par with their vision.
-They are so many more benefits as well so cover the table with newspaper sheets and get out the poster paints or watercolours and some paper and have an art session.
-You can have family painting sessions, where you paint each member of the family, favourite animals and a dream holiday plus so much more.
+They are so many more benefits as well so cover the table with newspaper sheets and get out the poster paints or watercolors and some paper and have an art session.
+You can have family painting sessions, where you paint each member of the family, favorite animals, and a dream holiday plus so much more.

-20. Life Size Painting
+20. Life Size Painting’

 Why not go bigger with your painting and drawing?
-You can make big pieces of art by making life size portraits!
+You can make big pieces of art by making life-size portraits!
 You will need a large roll of paper (that old wallpaper you have lying around is perfect!) and measure out a piece a little longer than your child/family member.
 Then lie the sheet of paper on the floor and have the person lie down on the paper.
 Then you have to draw their outline on the paper.
-They can then colour themselves in, adding features, clothes, etc. This is also a great game to play to teach them about the parts of the body!
+They can then color themselves in, adding features, clothes, etc. This is also a great game to play to teach them about the parts of the body!

 21. Home Cinema

 Going to the cinema is fun and exciting but you can recreate this experience at home.
-Children love the movies, and home cinemas provide the perfect opportunity to create all the fun of the cinema, at home!
+Children love movies, and home cinemas provide the perfect opportunity to create all the fun of the cinema, at home!
 First things first, you have to decide on the film.
 Try to keep everyone happy with a film everyone wants to watch but if you can come to an agreement, draw names out of a hat of who gets to decide.
 You can make movie tickets together and set up a treat stall with drinks, sweets and of course, the popcorn!
 Then close the curtains, turn off the lights, hand over your ticket and let the kids usher you to your seat with a torch.
 You could even act out your own adverts before you start the film!

 23. Age Up Paper

 Making paper look old using tea or coffee stains is a great way to make antique parchment manuscripts for your crafts.
 Make yourself an ancient treasure map or write an old-fashioned story with this easy craft technique.
 Take some paper and crumple it up if you would like some texture to the design.
 If not, just leave it.
-Place your paper into a roasting dish, tray or any sort of container.
+Place your paper into a roasting dish, tray, or any sort of container.
 Then, take some coffee dissolve in water and pour it into the container and allow the paper to soak through.
 You can also use damp teabags.
 This process doesn’t take very long so take it out to dry.
-As the adult, you can dry the paper on a baking tray in the oven for a few minutes and hold the paper over a candle to add some burn marks if you would like that.
+As an adult, you can dry the paper on a baking tray in the oven for a few minutes and hold the paper over a candle to add some burn marks if you would like that.

 24. DIY Laser Maze

 Turn your family into the world’s greatest spies and make your own laser maze!
-All you need is some colourful masking tape (I would recommend red or green) and a hallway.
-Stick stripes off tape between the walls of your hallway in various angles.
+All you need is some colorful masking tape (I would recommend red or green) and a hallway.
+Stick stripes off tape between the walls of your hallway at various angles.
 Give a little space between them but not a lot or else they will no game!
 The game is for a person to cross the maze without touching the ‘laser beams’.
 You will know if they will because the tape will stick to them.
-It’s an exhilarating and a unique way to get your children moving.
-You can set of a timer for how they have to complete the course or give them the length of the Mission Impossible theme music to make really feel like spies!
+It’s an exhilarating and unique way to get your children moving.
+You can set off a timer for how they have to complete the course or give them the length of the Mission Impossible theme music to make really feel like spies!

 Who doesn’t love baking?
 Baking is a fantastic and sweet way to spend together as a family.
 You can make cupcakes, bread, pies and so much more!
 So, whip out your aprons and cook up something delicious!